spotlightpa/poor-richard/content/_index.md

 +++
-title = "Investigative journalism for Pennsylvania." description = "Together we can hold the powerful to account."
+title = "Investigative journalism for Pennsylvania." description = "Together, we can hold the powerful to account."

 [menu.main]
     name = "Home"